disc0ver-csu/csu-cs-wiki/README-en.md

 ## Abstract

-The project has opened some source codes ralted to a list of labs which students majoring in Computer Science should complete in some courses.
+The project has opened some source codes related to a list of projects which students majoring in Computer Science should complete in some courses.
 We also build a Wiki.
-Well, our main purposes are as followed:
+Our main purposes are as followed:

 - Contribute to the Open Source Project.
 - Use Wiki to help students have a better comprehension of or review the **key points** of several courses.